Saloni1771/online-e-book/README.md

 8. after creating database name click on import.

-9. browse the file in directory [online-shopping-system-advanced/database/onlineshop.sql].
+9. browse the file in directory [online-e-book/database/onlineshop.sql].

-10. open any browser and type http://localhost/online-shopping-system-advanced-master.
+10. open any browser and type http://localhost/online-e-book.

 11.first register and then login

 12. admin login details  Email=admin@gmail.com and Password=123456789.

-## If you like my project

-### Google pay or phonepay number 8101610659.

-## If you like my project hit a start